huggingface/hub-docs/docs/hub/datasets-adding.md

 # Adding a new dataset

-The [Hub](https://huggingface.co/datasets) is home to an extensive collection of community-curated and popular research datasets.
+The [Hub](https://huggingface.co/datasets) is home to an extensive collection of community-curated and research datasets.
 We encourage you to share your dataset to the Hub to help grow the ML community and accelerate progress for everyone.
 All contributions are welcome; adding a dataset is just a drag and drop away!

 Start by [creating a Hugging Face Hub account](https://huggingface.co/join) if you don't have one yet.

-## Upload with the Hub UI
+## Upload using the Hub UI

 The Hub's web-based interface allows users without any developer experience to upload a dataset.